-

-By Yonatan Khanashvili, Threat Hunting Expert at Team Axon
+By Yonatan Khen, Threat Hunting Expert at Team Axon

 Recap & Executive Summary

-In the previous part of this series, Part 1: AD FS Threat Hunting Series: DLL Adapter Attacks, we learned about the foundations and structure of AD FS, its authentication workflow, and some memory adapter attacks that can be used against it.
+In the previous part of this series, Part 1: AD FS Threat Hunting Series: DLL Adapter Attacks, we learned about the foundations and structure of Active Directory Federation Services (AD FS), its authentication workflow, and some memory adapter attacks that can be used against it.
 If you’ve found yourselves here before reading Part 1, we recommend reading that part first, since the theoretical concepts explained there form the background for this paper.

 In this installment, we won’t mess with claims, adapters, or any other inners of the AD FS <> Active Directory authentication workflow.
 Instead, we’ll see how we can manipulate the result of that authentication for our needs.
 In other words, we will explain how to abuse the way the AD FS cryptographically signs the security tokens to impersonate any user or entity within the applications in the federation.
 This technique is known as Golden SAML, and we’ll explore it deeply in this paper while sharing effective methods to detect and hunt for this activity.